Sedan on stilts: Nissan IMs concept previews crossover electric limo

 There's nothing like one car that can do it all.

 Nissan's IMs electric sedan concept, unveiled Monday at the 2019 North American International Auto Show in Detroit, aims for just that.
 It sits tall, like a crossover, with five passenger seating inside—unless you're a wealthy magnate who hires a driver and wants to ride in back.
-Then, the two out-board rear seats fold away to leave a limo-like throne in the back.
+Then, the two outboard rear seats fold away to leave a limo-like throne in the back.

-A long wheelbase—114 inches, the length of a wheelbase on a Kia Sedona minivan or a Ford Crown Victoria—enables the traveling magnate to stretch his or her legs and even use an ottoman in the back.
-It also allows an especially big battery for a car that overall isn't any longer than a Nissan Rogue.
+A long wheelbase—114 inches, comparable to a Kia Sedona minivan or a Ford Crown Victoria—enables the traveling magnate to stretch his or her legs and even use an ottoman in the back.
+It also allows an especially big battery for a car that overall isn't any longer than a Nissan Altima.

 Nissan IMs concept